Biohacking for Women: Find Your Way to Wellness

 Dave Asprey, the man known as the original biohacker once said, “Women make the best biohackers because they are typically more in tune with their bodies.
 Women go through changes every month and naturally find ways to deal with things like cravings, low energy and pain.”
 It might seem a bit ironic to open an article about biohacking for women with a quote from a man, but this couldn’t be truer.
 Biohacking is the practice of optimizing one’s physiology and mind with lifestyle changes, diets, supplements etc. This is something women have unknowingly been doing for centuries.
 This movement is fast picking up steam, but so far the majority of people talking about biohacking are men, based on studies in which the subjects were men too.
 But biohacking for women deserves its fair share of attention.

 In certain aspects such as general nutrition, the same rules could apply to women and men.
 However, things need a little more customization when you delve deeper into biohacking.
 Hormones, for instance, are one area where biohacking for women and men may differ.
 Very often, men and women produce hormones in vastly different quantities.
+Further, our monthly periods (and when they start to wane off during menopause), pregnancy, and breastfeeding are all things that can really effect a woman’s overall wellness.
+Hence, biohacking for menopause or menstruation are both becoming quite popular – because they can change a woman’s life.
 Social and cultural factors also play a role.
 Women are at higher risk of developing specific mood or personality disorders than men.
-Some of these can be made easier to deal with by biohacking.
+Some of these can be made easier to deal with by biohacking for mental health.
 Here are the best tips, apps, and research on female-centered biohacking for you to put into practice!

 One of the biohacking for women basics is with the menstrual cycle.
 A woman’s menstrual cycle is one of the major contenders when it comes to factors that influence her general health and wellness.
 Several female biohackers have taken it upon themselves to educate women about the different phases of a menstrual cycle and more importantly, what each one means.
 A whopping majority of women in their late twenties have no idea what the words menstrual, follicular, ovulatory and luteal mean – so don’t worry if they’re new to you too!